kkawato/rdlearn/README.md

 ## Introduction

-The R package `rdlearn` implements the *safe policy learning under regression discontinuity designs with multiple cutoffs* of Zhang et al.(2022).
+The R package `rdlearn` implements the **safe policy learning under regression discontinuity designs with multiple cutoffs** of Zhang et al. (2022).
 It provides functions to learn improved treatment assignment rules (cutoffs) which are guaranteed to yield no worse overall outcomes than the existing cutoffs.

 This document demonstrates how to use the main functions of `rdlearn`.
-For the replication of the empirical results of Zhang et al., please refer to the vignette.
+For the replication of the empirical results of Zhang et al. (2022), please refer to the vignette.

 ## Installation